aiven/devportal/docs/products/clickhouse/reference/limitations.rst

    * - Creating a database using SQL
      - You cannot create a database directly using SQL, for example, if you'd like to add a non-default database.
      - Use the Aiven's public API.
+   * - Loading data from S3 (coming soon!)
+     - You cannot load you data from S3 into Aiven for ClickHouse directly using SQL.
+     - Either use vector or a local ClickHouse server and run the SELECT/INSERT query using both s3() and remote() functions to pull from S3 and push to Aiven.

 Limits
 ------